devisephp/documentation/source/docs/3-pages.md

 >> Note that the meta fields, head code, and footer code must be inserted correctly in the templates your site uses.
 They don't just magically appear. see the [templatefs](Templates) documentation to see how this should be formatted.

+---

+**Administration Page**: Will this page be visible on the admin pages index.

+---

+### Filters

+**Before**: A function which will be executed "before" the actual page request.
+An example would be if the user needs to be in the administrators group, we could execute a function to check every user's group upon page request.

 ##<a name="managing-pages" class="ia"></a>[#](#managing-pages)Managing Pages

 There are essentially two things you can do with a page once it has been created: